What are Accounting Principles?

 #1 – Accrual principle:

-This is one of the most common accounting principles.
-It says that company should record accounting transactions in the same period it happens, not when the cash flow was earned.
+The company should record accounting transactionsAccounting TransactionsAccounting Transactions are business activities which have a direct monetary effect on the finances of a Company.
+For example, Apple representing nearly $200 billion in cash & cash equivalents in its balance sheet is an accounting transaction. in the same period it happens, not when the cash flow was earned.
 For example, let’s say that a company has sold products on credit.
 As per the accrual principle, the sales should be recorded during the period, not when the money would be collected.

 #2 – Consistency principle:

-This is another accounting principle which is commonly followed by all organizations.
-As per this principle if a company follows an accounting principle, it should keep following the same principle until a better accounting principle is found out.
-If the consistency principle is not followed, then the company would jump around here and there and financial reporting would turn out to be messy.
-For investors also, it would be difficult to see where the company has been going and how the company is approaching its long term financial growth.
+If a company follows an accounting principle, it should keep following the same principle until a better one is found.
+If the consistency principle is not followed, the company will jump around here and there, and financial reportingFinancial ReportingFinancial reporting is a systematic process of recording and representing a company’s financial data.
+The reports reflect a firm’s financial health and performance in a given period.
+Management, investors, shareholders, financiers, government, and regulatory agencies rely on financial reports for decision-making. will be messy.
+As a result, it would be difficult for investors to see where the company has been going and how it is approaching its long-term financial growth.

 #3 – Conservatism principle:

-As per the conservatism principle, accounting faces two alternatives – one, report a bigger amount or two, report a lesser amount.
+As per the conservatism principle, accounting faces two alternatives – one, report a more significant amount, or two, report a lesser amount.
 To understand this in detail, let’s take an example.
-Let’s say that Company A has reported that it has a machinery worth of $60,000 as its cost.
+Let’s say that Company A has reported that it has machinery worth $60,000 as its cost.
 Now, as the market changes, the selling value of this machinery comes down to $50,000.
-Now the accountant has to choose one from two choices – first ignore the loss the company may incur on selling the machinery before it’s actually sold; and second to report the loss on machinery immediately.
-As per the conservatism principle, the accountant should go with the former choice, i.e. to report the loss on machinery even before the loss would actually happen.
-Conservatism principle encourages the accountant to report greater liability amount, lesser asset amount, and also a lesser amount of net profits.
+Now the accountant has to choose one from two choices – first, ignore the loss the company may incur on selling the machinery before it’s sold; second, report the loss on machinery immediately.
+As per the conservatism principle, the accountant should go with the former choice, i.e., to report the loss of machinery even before the loss would happen.
+Conservatism principleConservatism PrincipleThe conservatism principle of accounting guides the accounting, according to which there is any uncertainty.
+All the expenses and liabilities should be recognized.
+In contrast, all the revenues and gains should not be recorded, and such revenues and profits should be recognized only when there is reasonable certainty of its actual receipt. encourages the accountant to report more significant liability amount, lesser asset amount, and also a lower amount of net profits.

 #4 – Going concern principle:

-As per the going concern principle, it’s accepted that a company would go on operating for as long as it can in near or foreseeable future.
-By following the going concern principle, a company may defer its depreciation or similar expenses for the next period of time.
+As per the going concern principle, a company would operate for as long as it can in the near or foreseeable future.
+Therefore, by following the going concernGoing ConcernAny analyst analyzing a company will be left to a basic assumption that the company does not go bankrupt or file a chapter 11 bankruptcy.
+This basic assumption allows the analyst to think that there is no immediate danger to the company.
+The company can operate until infinity is called the principle of going concern. principle, a company may defer its depreciation or similar expenses for the next period.

 #5 – Matching principle:

-Matching principle is the basis of the accrual principle we have seen before.
+The matching principle is the basis of the accrual principle we have seen before.
 As per the matching principle, it’s said that if a company recognizes and records revenue, it should also record all costs and expenses related to it.
-For example, if a company records its sales or revenues, it should also record the cost of goods sold and also other operating expenses.
+So, for example, if a company records its sales or revenues, it should also record the cost of goods soldCost Of Goods SoldThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
+However, it excludes all the indirect expenses incurred by the company. and also other operating expenses.

-#6 – Full disclosure accounting principle:
+#6 – Full disclosure principle: